 - ‘Clorinda‘ tries – but ultimately fails.
 She makes it into a big production as a dancer despite everyone telling her she’s too big (she’s a cow) – but quits and goes home when she realizes she’s so large her partner can’t hold her weight without being crushed.
 In contrast – ‘Brontorina’ (listed above) solves this issue in an obvious way with a minimum of fuss.

 - ‘Bare Naked Book‘ is just one of hundreds of examples promoting body-positivity while completely erasing fat folks from the picture.

 - ‘Is Mommy?‘ is a wretched, negative smoking pile of crap of a book ripping apart moms, but the icing on the cake is the line “Is mommy fat?” with the general understanding that ‘fat’ is a very bad thing.
 BTW: Yes she is!
 (Mommy is also apparently short, boring, ugly, and mean.)

 - See also: Pretty much every book with a fat character.

 Listen to Body Acceptance & Fat Liberation Leaders

 “When my body gets smaller, it is still me.
 When my body gets bigger, it is still me.
 There is not a thin woman inside me, awaiting excavation.”

 – Lindy West, from ‘Shrill‘

 Again – I’m not fat, so place is to signal boost and get you guys hip to the concept so you can learn more.
 This post should not the end & all of your education on fat liberation.
-Read more by Lindy West, Roxanne Gay, and many other Kickass Fat Positive Activists.
+Read more by Lindy West, Roxanne Gay, Samantha Irby, and other Acivists and writers who fight for acceptance.